Overengineering Structural Features

 Companies that involve tooling suppliers early consistently report shorter design-to-production timelines and more accurate tooling budget estimates.
 When supplier input is incorporated during development, the tooling feasibility review at kickoff becomes a confirmation step rather than a discovery exercise, eliminating the redesign cycles that cause schedule and budget overruns.
 This is the practical benefit of toolmaker collaboration built into the development process.

-Case Study: IoT Gateway Product An IoT company finalised product design before engaging tooling suppliers.
-During mold review, the supplier identified several features that would create molding challenges and increase production risk.
-The required redesign delayed tooling release by several weeks and increased engineering effort on both sides.
-For the next product iteration, the company incorporated supplier feedback during the design phase.
-Manufacturability concerns were resolved before tooling kickoff, and the project stayed on schedule. |
+An IoT company finalized the product design before engaging its tooling supplier.
+During the mold review, the supplier identified several features that would create molding challenges, increase tooling complexity, and introduce production risk.
+The resulting redesign delayed tooling release and required additional engineering effort from both the product development and tooling teams.
+For the next product iteration, the company involved the tooling supplier during the design phase.
+Potential manufacturability issues were resolved before tooling design began, enabling a smoother transition from product design to mold construction with fewer engineering revisions.

 7. Overengineering Structural Features